Orange-OpenSource/ods-android/docs/components/AppBarsTop.md

 ```

 - title - The title to be displayed in the center of the `OdsTopAppBar`.
 - navigationIcon (optional) - The navigation icon displayed at the start of the `OdsTopAppBar`.
-This should typically be an `IconButton` or `IconToggleButton`.
+This should be an `Icon`.
+- onNavigationIconClick (optional) - The action executed on navigation icon click.
 - actions (optional) - The actions displayed at the end of the `OdsTopAppBar`.
 This should typically be `IconButtons`.
 The default layout here is a `Row`, so icons inside will be placed horizontally.

+Note: By default, the `OdsTopAppBar` is elevated but you can set `elevated` parameter to `false` if you don't want any shadow below it (for example if you want to display tabs below).

 > **XML implementation**